A 5 day canoe and wild camping adventure through the lochs and canals of Scotland from Fort William on the west coast to Inverness on the East coast.

 The hustle and bustle of the city looms ever closer this morning as we leave Loch Ness behind, travel through the picturesque little Loch Dochfour, negotiate the last canal lock of the journey at Dochgarroch (lots of “ochs” in this part of the world), then paddle through rolling farmland and into Inverness, Capital of the Highlands.
 Our finishing point is at Tomnahurich swing bridge on the edge of the city sometime round about mid day.
 It usually takes a while to unpack the canoes and to sort out the kit.
 Once this is done, we will transport you in to the town centre train station where we will leave you with a big bag of smoky, sweaty clothes and an even bigger bag of awesome memories.

-Book direct via our site and then our instructors will be in touch with further details and a personal details form for you to fill out.
+Book direct via our site and then our instructors at “In Your Element” will be in touch with further details and a personal details form for you to fill out.

-The exact start location is in the car park of the Premier Inn, Inverness West, at 9am on the first day and then you will be driven to Fort William to start your adventure (approx 2 hour drive).
-At the end of the week you will then be dropped off back at The Premier in or into the centre of Inverness after unpacking the canoes and sorting out your kit.
-Usually by 2pm but exact timings vary.
+At the end of the week you will then be dropped off back into the centre of Inverness after unpacking the canoes and sorting out your kit.
+Usually by 3pm but exact timings can vary.

 + Google Map